SylvanM/hemlock_lib/README.md

 `hemlock_lib` is the Rust library that implements all the basic functionality of the application *except* a UI, because I'm bad at designing UI's.
 My attempt at creating a UI for macOS can be found [here](https://github.com/SylvanM/Hemlock).
 I have included a C header file that allows the core components of the library to be called from C code, for portability.
 (Not everyone uses Rust yet, even if they should.)

+## Installation

+Hemlock is a cargo crate, so you can add it to a rust project with `cargo add hemlock_lib`.
+If you want to use the library in a non-Rust project, you'll need to compile the library to a binary, and use the C header file to call Hemlock functions directly.